Hundreds of people have been arrested in Pakistan after a mob assassinated a Sri Lankan factory owner.

 On Friday, the incident occurred in Sialkot, a district in central Punjab province roughly 200 kilometers (125 miles) southeast of Islamabad’s capital.

-Tahir Ashrafi, a religious scholar and the prime minister’s special representative for religious harmony, confirmed the arrest and told AFP that the manager was “extremely rigorous.”
+The arrests were verified by Tahir Ashrafi, a religious scholar and the prime minister’s special representative for religious harmony, who told AFP that workers had complained about the manager being “extremely tight.”

 “Police experts are looking into this issue from a variety of aspects,” Ashrafi said, “including the possibility that some manufacturing workers used a religious card to exact revenge on the management.”